Quick Links

 The topics covered are:

-Variations – Students learn about Theme and Variations in music, and then create their own variations of Frere Jacques on keyboards.
+Variations – Learning about Theme and Variations in music, and then creating their own variations of Frere Jacques on keyboards: composition task

 Film Music – Becoming a musical director, composing music to fit a film script or scene: composition task